Slarper/Alchemy/README.md

-# Fabric Example Mod
+# Slarper's Alchemy

-## Setup
+## Background

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+After I had made the mod for easy fall flying, I found that the Powder is not so easy to acquire.
+So I make this mod for some useful recipes.

 ## License

-This template is available under the CC0 license.
+Is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.